The Soft-Collinear Bootstrap: N=4 Yang-Mills Amplitudes at Six and Seven Loops: Conventions and Conjectures

 \begin{weakbasisconjecture} At any loop-order, the integrand of the four-particle amplitude in planar SYM theory can be expressed as a unique linear combination of dual conformally invariant integrands involving only the quantities $(x_a-x_b)^2$. \end{weakbasisconjecture}

 Let us emphasize again that this conjecture makes two logically separate claims: first of all, that for any $L$, the integrand can be expressed in terms of this particular class of objects; and secondly, that this collection is linearly independent for any $L$.
 Also, we note that this conjecture is stronger than a corresponding statement about dual conformally invariant {\it integrals}.
-For example, if two quantities differed by something which integrates to zero, they would be linearly independent as integrands but not as integrals.
+For example, if two quantities differ by something which integrates to zero, they would be linearly independent as integrands but not as integrals.

-We prove in Lemma~\ref{lemma:two} of appendix~A that every DCI integrand has a non-vanishing ${\cal O}(1/\epsilon^2)$ singularity in the limit~(\ref{eq:mainlimit}).
-Therefore, it is not possible for any integral to escape detection using our method of probing the collinear singularities of integrands.
-However, in order for the method to have maximal power, which is to say in order for it to be able to uniquely determine the coefficient of every single DCI integrand, it is necessary for us to make the slightly stronger conjecture:
+In order for the method to have maximal power, which is to say in order for it to be able to uniquely determine the coefficient of every single DCI integrand, it is necessary for us to make the slightly stronger conjecture:

 \begin{strongbasisconjecture} At any loop-order, the collection of DCI integrands remains linearly independent if we isolate from each one the residue of the $1/\epsilon^2$ pole in the limit~(\ref{eq:mainlimit}). \end{strongbasisconjecture}